Radiologist Salaries in Australia

 Radiology is one of the highest payed professions in the world.
 Australia has about 2000 radiologists serving a population of more than 24 million people.
 The demand is high, and as time gоеѕ on more radiologists will be nееdеd.
-The salary outlook for radiologists is very good.
+The outlook for radiologist salaries is very good.

-While the training rules in Australia and New Zealand are more or less the same, the salaries for radiologists differ by large margins.
+While the training rules in Australia and New Zealand are more or less the same, radiologist salaries differ by large margins.
 For each of the specialist categories, radiologists in the country in Australia may earn up to three times their colleagues in New Zealand.

 Even though income is higher in Australia, the cost of living and taxes are higher than New Zealand which is something to consider when comparing the two.

 Benefits of working as a Radiologist in Australia

 - Income packages of up to AUD$650,000 and often higher with incentives and bonuses.
 The package may include visa sponsorship, relocation, family packages, accommodation and car.

 - Locum radiologists rates are around AUD$3,000 to $3,500 per day depending on the location of engagement.

 - Receiving professional development leave and allowances.

 - Enjoying an excellent work-life balance, including a 43-hour working week, with five of those hours assigned for teaching, research or management duties.